-Reg 8(2)(f) & (3)
+Reg 8(2)(d) & (3)

-2.12 Medical examinations must be conducted or supervised by doctors who are on our register of recognised doctors.
-Recognised doctors do not need to appear on the Specialist Register of the General Medical Council or to be in overall charge of a medical practice but they must take overall responsibility for the medical examination.
+- 2.12 Medical examinations must be conducted or supervised by doctors who are on our register of recognised doctors.
 More information on recognition and our register can be found in chapter 4.
-Recognised doctors may also use other specialist clinicians in order to get the necessary information to make a clinical decision about the driver.

-- 2.13 A medical assessor (this may be a nurse or a doctor) who is not on our register may carry out medical examinations but they must be under the supervision of a recognised doctor.
-A medical assessor does not have to be located in the same place as the recognised doctor, but we expect the medical assessor to have suitable access to the recognised doctor for advice, interpretation and medical opinion during examination of the train driver.
-Medical assessors must carry out all work to the satisfaction of the registered doctor who remains responsible for the examination. - 2.14 The recognised doctor must sign and give the register number issued by us on the medical examination form for every train driver medical examination that he or she carries out or supervises.
+Recognised doctors may also use other specialist clinicians in order to get the necessary information to make a clinical decision about the driver. - 2.13 A medical assessor (this may be a nurse or a doctor) who is not on our register may carry out medical examinations, but they must be under the supervision of a recognised doctor.
+A medical assessor does not have to be located in the same place as the recognised doctor, but we expect the medical assessor to have suitable access to the recognised doctor for advice, interpretation, and medical opinion during examination of the train driver.
+Medical assessors must carry out all work to the satisfaction of the registered doctor who remains responsible for the examination. - 2.14 The recognised doctor must sign and give the register number issued by us on the medical examination form for every train driver medical examination that is carried out by them or under their supervision.